dittoeth/docs/docs/litepaper.md

 ## Staked ETH as Collateral

-All DittoAssets are backed by staked ETH LSDs.
+All DittoAssets are backed by staked ETH LSTs.
 These pegged assets are minted when shorters take their staked ETH, in the form of zETH, and matches on the orderbook with a long position that desires the DittoAsset.

 ## How Assets Work